-Emergency Medical Technician - Level One Certificate
+Emergency Medical Technician - Occupational Skills Award

-The Emergency Medical Technician - Level One Certificate follows the National EMS Education Standards (2009) curriculum which assists students in acquiring the knowledge and skills to function as beginning practitioners in emergency medical services at the basic level.
+The Emergency Medical Technician Occupational Skills Award follows the National EMS Education Standards (2009) curriculum which assists students in acquiring the knowledge and skills to function as beginning practitioners in emergency medical services at the basic level.
 Students receive classroom instruction and supervised hospital clinical and coordinated ambulance clinical experience.
 A grade of "C" or better is necessary in each EMSP course to progress.
 Upon completion of this program, students will receive a Level One Certificate from Grayson College and may be eligible to sit for the National Registry examination to become certified at the EMT level.
 The Nationally Certified EMT may be eligible to apply for EMT/Basic licensure with the Texas Department of State Health Services.
 The Texas Department of State Health Services and/or the National Registry of EMTs may deny certification to individuals who have been convicted of a misdemeanor and/or felony.

-Following the completion of the twelve (12) hours of EMSP coursework with a grade of C or better, the student is eligible to test for the NREMT certificate exam
+Following the completion of the nine (9) hours of EMSP coursework with a grade of C or better, the student is eligible to test for the NREMT certificate exam

-Subject Semester Hours

-First 8 week session

-EMSP 1501 (Emergency Medical Tech.)
-5

-EMSP 2305 (EMS Operations) 3
+Subject Semester Hours EMSP 1501 (Emergency Medical Tech.)
+(First 8-week semester) 5 EMSP 2305 (EMS Operations) (First 8-week semester) 3 EMSP 1160 (Clinical Emergency Medical Tech.)
+(Second 8-week semester) 1 total: 9

-Second 8 week session

-EMSP 1460 (Clinical Emergency Medical Tech.)
-4

-total: 12